How to Give Your Video a Case of the Virals

 Optimize the Title

-With Universal Search being the norm these days in Google SERPs, take full advantage by using strategic keywords in your titles when uploading your video to sites like YouTube.
+With more and more video results being the norm these days in Google SERPs, take full advantage of using strategic keywords in your titles when uploading your video to sites like YouTube.
 Try the Google Adwords keyword selection tool, or we even have one here at Bruce Clay, Inc. that’s part of our SEOToolSet® called the Search Engine Optimization/KSP Tool.
-A post by Smart Blog on Social Media covering the SXSW Interactive’s “How to Create a Viral Video” track suggests if you’re making a parody, include the same keywords in the title that the original video has.

 Spread the Word